Mrs. Richard Brinsley Sheridan (painting)

-Mrs. Richard Brinsley Sheridan (1787) is an oil on canvas portrait painted by Thomas Gainsborough between 1785 and 1787.
-It was acquired by the National Gallery of Art in 1937.
+Mrs. Richard Brinsley Sheridan is an oil on canvas portrait painted by English artist Thomas Gainsborough, from 1785-1787.
+It was acquired by the National Gallery of Art, in Washington, D.C., in 1937.
 Mrs. Sheridan (Elizabeth Ann Linley) was a talented musician who enjoyed professional success in Bath and London before marrying Richard Brinsley Sheridan in 1773 and abandoning her career.
 She was 31-33 when she sat for Gainsborough, dying from tuberculosis seven years later at the age of thirty-eight.
 The portrait was painted between 1785 and 1787, and, was exhibited at Gainsborough's studio at Schomberg House, Pall Mall in 1786.